magenta/magenta/README.md

 Magenta maintains a [pip package](https://pypi.python.org/pypi/magenta) for easy installation.
 We recommend using Anaconda to install it, but it can work in any standard Python environment.
-We support both Python 2 (>= 2.7) and Python 3 (>= 3.5).
+We support Python 3 (>= 3.5).
 These instructions will assume you are using Anaconda.

 ### Automated Install (w/ Anaconda)